petyaracz/Racz2025Bible/Readme.md

 ![Correlations](viz/gospel_stats_correlations.png)

-We fit a multinomial LM predicting work from perplexity, verse avg word count, verse type token ratio.
-Model accuracy is 30% on original texts and 23% on normalised texts.
-Contrast with chance level of around 10%.
+We fit a multinomial LM predicting perplexity from work, with a verse random intercept nested under Gospel.
+Marginal r2 is .16 for original texts and .15 for normalised texts.

 ![Fitted](viz/gospel_preds.png)